Every City in the USA

 2019 1,343,573 July 1, 2019

-What's the median income in Dallas?
+What is the median household income in Dallas?

 Median household income is 9% below the U.S. median ($70,518 vs $77,719); 16.7% live in poverty — 4.2 points above the 12.5% U.S. rate.